 The hydrographer shall report Monthly Survey Progress digitally as one Excel file in accordance with the guidance below by the fifth day of the month following survey operations.
 NOAA field units shall submit the report via email to progress.sketches@noaa.gov.
+Contractors shall submit the report via TOMIS, Task Order Management and Information System.
 To assist in the submission of this information, HSD/NSD will provide each ship and contractor with documented instructions and a Monthly Report Excel Template with separate tabs as indicated below.

 - a.
 Survey Progress Estimate This will be used to track estimated monthly survey progress by survey within a given month.
 For each month that data is acquired on a survey sheet (as well as sheets that are still incomplete) the cumulative percentage completed through the end of that month should be entered in the spreadsheet.
 Any modifications to the initial survey sheet layout must be reported. - b.
-Project Statistics This will be used to track monthly statistics by project such as linear nautical miles by vessel and system, items investigated, control stations and bottom samples. - c.
+Project Statistics This will be used to track monthly statistics by project such as linear nautical miles by vessel and system, items investigated, control stations, and bottom samples. - c.
 Vessel Utilization This will be used to track vessel utilization on a daily basis such as Days At Sea (DAS), planned and actual operational hours, and reason for down time.